 I grew up with two brothers.
 One was older than me, the other younger.
 We were all separated by one year intervals, so we grew up fairly close in age.
 This, of course, meant that we fought…a lot.
 Being the middle son, it seems that I was always in the middle of one of the fights.
-My older, and my younger, brothers seldom fought amongst each other.
+My older, and my younger, brothers seldom fought among each other.

 My dad, knew that boys, would be boys, and he did not interfere with most of our squabbles (unless something got broke, then we all got spanked).
 But, woe to the child that started something then came running to him for help.
 His answer to that kid (usually me), was always firm; “If you’re man enough to dish it out, you better be man enough to take it!
 There is nothing worse than someone who can dish it out, but can’t take it!”